gramps-project/gramps-web-docs/docs/en/install_setup/configuration.md

     Note that this only concerns environment variables.
 In a configuration file, the setting names are always used unprefixed.

+!!! tip "Checking for deprecated options"
+    Deprecated configuration options that your server still relies on – such as unprefixed environment variables, `SEARCH_INDEX_DIR`, or `EMAIL_USE_TLS` – are logged as warnings on startup.
+Since Gramps Web API 3.22, they are also listed, together with their replacement and the version in which support will be removed, at the top of the **System Information** page (accessible via the user icon in the top app bar) when you are logged in as an administrator.

 ## Existing configuration settings
 The following configuration options exist.